-In this paper we start by presenting, in Section 2, the services offered by the system and its meteorological data source, the Catalan Meteorological Service.
-In Section 3, the system architecture is presented and a brief description on how the system works is done.
-After that, the issues related to the dialogue manager are discussed in Section 4.
-Section 5 introduces the language processing.
-In Section 6 the evaluation of the system is discussed.
-At the end of the document, Section 7, we present the conclusions and further work.
+In this paper we start by presenting, in section 2, the services offered by the system and its meteorological data source, the Catalan Meteorological Service.
+In section 3, the system architecture is presented and a brief description on how the system works is done.
+After that, the issues related to the dialogue manager are discussed in section 4.
+Section 5 introduces the speech processing.
+In section 6 the evaluation of the system is discussed.
+At the end of the document, section 7, we present the conclusions and further work.